Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Tap a card to add note • Use the highlight Listen button to play the full section

-1739: Nadir Shah of Persia defeated Muhammad Shah at the Battle of Karnal, marched into Delhi, and carried off enormous plunder (including Peacock Throne and the Kohinoor), devastating imperial prestige and treasury.
+1739: Nadir Shah of Persia decisively defeated Mughal Emperor Muhammad Shah at the Battle of Karnal.
+He then occupied and looted Delhi for several weeks, carrying off enormous plunder (including the Peacock Throne and the Kohinoor Diamond), severely damaging the imperial treasury and shattering Mughal prestige.

-Nadir Shah’s invasion exposed the military weakness of the Mughal state and accelerated fiscal breakdown due to loot and disrupted administration.
+Nadir Shah’s invasion exposed the military weakness and lack of unity among the Mughal nobility to the entire world.
+This accelerated the fiscal breakdown due to the sheer loot and long-term disruption of administration and trade.

 Fun Facts

-The Kohinoor diamond—later a contested symbol—left India with Nadir Shah and changed hands multiple times thereafter.
+The Kohinoor diamond—later a highly contested symbol of sovereignty—left India with Nadir Shah and changed hands multiple times thereafter before reaching the British Crown.

 Mains Key Points

-Assess the strategic and fiscal impacts of Nadir Shah and Abdali invasions on Mughal administrative capacity.
+Assess the strategic and fiscal impacts of Nadir Shah and Abdali invasions, focusing on loss of credibility, the collapse of Mughal diplomacy, and resource depletion.

-Discuss how these invasions altered regional alliances and accelerated the decline of centralised Mughal rule.
+Discuss how these invasions altered regional alliances and accelerated the decline of centralised Mughal rule by creating a security crisis and encouraging independence.

 Prelims Strategy Tips

-Link Karnal (1739) with Nadir Shah and loot of Delhi; link Panipat III (1761) with Abdali and Maratha setback.
+Crucially, link Karnal (1739) with Nadir Shah and the immense loot of Delhi; link Panipat III (1761) with Abdali and the major Maratha setback.
+Remember Muhammad Shah Rangeela was the Emperor during 1739.

 Key Point